Realtors & Property Owners

 - Educate students on property resources:

 - Refuse participation in University Programs or de-list from the Off Campus Housing Database when the University becomes aware of issues that may adversely impact students including, but not limited to, significant or repeated code violations, or repeated unresolved complaints.
-See OCHSS Database Program Policy Statement above.
+See OCES Database Program Policy Statement above.